 Coping and support

-If you have a plan in place to deal with an episode of a fast heartbeat, you may feel calmer and more in control when one occurs.
-Talk to your doctor about:
+If you have a plan in place to manage an episode of a fast heartbeat, you may feel calmer and more in control when one occurs.
+Ask your health care provider:

-- How to take your pulse and what a normal pulse rate is for you
+- How to take your pulse and what heart rate is best for you

-- When and how to use vagal maneuvers if they are appropriate for you
+- When and how to use vagal maneuvers, if appropriate

 - When to seek emergency care

-Seeking support from family and friends also can help you reduce stress and better manage your tachycardia.
+Seeking support from family and friends also may help reduce stress and better manage tachycardia.

 Preparing for an appointment

-Whether you first see your family doctor or get emergency care, you'll likely be referred to a doctor trained in heart conditions (cardiologist) for one or more appointments for a complete evaluation.
+If you have tachycardia, you'll likely be referred to a doctor trained in heart conditions (cardiologist).

 What you can do

-- Symptoms you've experienced, including any that may seem unrelated to your heart
+- Any symptoms, including those that may seem unrelated to your heart

 - Key personal information, including any major stresses or recent life changes

-- What is likely causing my fast heart rate?
+- What is the likely cause of my fast heart rate?